rl-institut/open_plan/docs/parameters.rst

 Inputs
 ======

-Inputs are necessary values for the optimization.
-All inputs have default values that can be replaced by the user if desired.
+* Inputs are necessary values for the optimization.
+* All inputs have default values that can be replaced by the user if desired.
+* It could also be a chance to specify for each input if it is a project input or a scenario input.
+* It could also be a chance to explain the default value for each input in a short line.

 ..
 This file is generated automatically when conf.py is executed